pace-neutrons/euphonic-validation/README.md

 **`shared` -> `CASTEP` directory**

+This only applies for the quartz, Nb and LZO materials.
 Contains a `material.castep_bin`, `material.param` and
 `material.cell` CASTEP input files and `material.phonon`
 CASTEP output file for a q-point grid for that material

+**`shared` -> `Phonopy` directory**

+Only applies for the Al material.
+Contains a Phonopy `material.yaml` input file (containing the structure and force constants) and a `material_mesh.yaml` output file containing the q-points, frequencies and eigenvectors for the Debye-Waller grid.

 **`shared` -> `ab2tds` directory**